stevanapter/hypertree/README.md

 	J:([c:0#`]s:0#`;n:0#0;d:0#`)

-	For example, to see just the seven units with the highest pnl, and within each of those, the five five traders with the highest pnl:
+	For example, to see just the seven units with the highest pnl, and within each of those, the top five traders with the highest pnl:

 	J:([c:`unit`trader]s:`pnl`pnl;n:5 7;d:`a`a)